 - 1) The Bottom Line Executive Managing Editor

 - 2) The Bottom Line Executive Content Editor

-- 3) The Bottom Line Section Editor (5)
+- 3) The five (5) Bottom Line Section Editor

 - 4) The Bottom Line Copy Editor

 - 5) The Bottom Line Senior Layout Editor

-- 6) The Bottom Line Layout Editors (2)
+- 6) The three (3) Bottom Line Layout Editors

 - 7) The Bottom Line Photography Editor

 - 8) The Bottom Line Web Editor

 - 9) The Bottom Line Multimedia Editor

 - 10) The Bottom Line Promotion Director

+- 11) The Bottom Line Advertising Director

-- 11) The Bottom Line Distribution Director
+- 12) The Bottom Line Distribution Director

+- 13) Three (3) Beat writers

-- 12) One (1) Beat writer to report on Student Government.
+- a) One (1) to report on Student Government,

+- a) One (1) to report on Isla Vista

+- b) One (1) to report on National Issues

-- 13) One (1) Senator
+- 14) One (1) Senator

-C) Non-voting Members:
+- C) Non-voting Members:

 - 1) A.S.
 Associate Director for Media

 - 2) A.S.
 Executive Director

 - 3) A.S.
 Controller(s)

 - 4) A.S.
 Committee on Committees Chair

 - 5) Attorney General

 - 6) A.S.
 President

-D) Selection and Term of Office of Voting Members:
+- D) Selection and Term of Office of Voting Members:

-- 1) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - 2) All other voting members shall be nominated to the Committee on Committees by an internal application process overseen by current Bottom Line voting members. - 3) The Executive Content Editor will be elected annually by a majority vote of the Editorial Board during the Spring quarter. - a) The Executive Content Editor will then be responsible for forming an interview Committee to select the Executive Managing Editor, who will then participate in the interview process for the remaining positions on the Editorial Board. - 4) All terms shall begin at the beginning of Summer Session and end at the termination of the Spring Quarter.
+- 1) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.

+- 2) All other voting members shall be nominated to the Committee on Committees by an internal application process overseen by current Bottom Line voting members.

+- 3) The future Executive Content Editor and Executive Managing Editor will be chosen annually by the current Executive Content Editor and Executive Managing Editor through an application process and open forum interview.

+- a) The current Executive Content Editor and Executive Managing Editor will be responsible for the application process and the organization of the forum in which all UCSB students and staff shall be invited to.
+The current executives will take into account the audience's feedback when choosing the future executives.

+- b) The future Executive Content Editor and Executive Managing Editor will then be responsible for filling all current editorial board openings through an application and interview process.

+- 4) All terms shall begin at the beginning of Summer Session and end at the termination of the Spring Quarter.

-E) The Bottom Line shall:
+- E) The Bottom Line shall:

+- 1) Be published on a regular and timely basis dependent upon available funds and fulfillment of its charge.

+- 2) Concern itself with investigative reporting of campus issues, especially those pertinent to student life.